mattermost/mattermost-developer-kit/templates/plugins/README.md

 ### plugin.json

-Metadata for your plugin that the Mattermost will read.
+Metadata for your plugin that the Mattermost server will read.
 Feel free to modify the values but do not change the structure.

 ### Makefile